tbalint19/tb-vue-boilerplate/docs/README.md

 # VueJS

-This boilerplate app uses VueJS and the recommended libraries to build scaleable SPAs (single page application) with it.
+This boilerplate app uses VueJS and the recommended libraries to build scalable SPAs (single page application) with it.

 ## Overview:
   - [Vuex](https://vuex.vuejs.org/) - state management